obheda12/Solidity-Security-Compendium/days/day3.md

 This DoS occurs when an attacker fills a block with a large number of transactions, which may be invalid or have a low fee, forcing the network to include the invalid transactions and congest the network.
 As long as those transactions specify a generous enough gas price, rational miners will include the attacker’s transactions at the exclusion of all others.

 ## Unbounded Contract Operation Example
-he following is a simple contract that allows anyone to invest tokens and only the owner to distribute tokens back to investors (stored in an array of arbitrary size).
+The following is a simple contract that allows anyone to invest tokens and only the owner to distribute tokens back to investors (stored in an array of arbitrary size).
 Key word: arbitrary size 👀

 ![image](https://user-images.githubusercontent.com/35583758/225690860-52729a23-8667-4d0b-b7b1-67d0c6e059b6.png)